 The Designated Safeguarding Lead is responsible for transferring Child Protection files to the new school or college within five days of an in-year transfer or within the first five days of term.
 They should be transferred separately from the main file and a receipt should be obtained.
-The Transferring of Safeguarding Information form (appendices 10) should also be completed.
+The Transferring of Safeguarding Information form (appendix 10) can be used as a check list and as receipt.